Constellation-Labs/documentation-hub/validate/automated/nodectlEncryption.md

 ## Introduction

-Prior to version `v2.13.0` of nodectl, the passphrase responsible to unlocking your p12 key store that contains the private and public keys necessary to access your hot wallet and to digitally sign your validated data, was **unencrypted**.
+Prior to version `v2.13.0` of nodectl, the passphrase responsible for unlocking your p12 key store that contains the private and public keys necessary to access your hot wallet and to digitally sign your validated data, was **unencrypted**.

 Optionally, nodectl has added the ability to encrypt the p12 passphrase, within the persistent configuration file that nodectl requires to perform its functionality.